What are fake reviews?

 And look out for reviews written all in capitals, with odd formatting or simply have no punctuation at all.

-4 Check the reviewers’ other reviews
+5 Check the less positive reviews

 And look out for patterns.
-If a seller gets a bad review then a flurry of positive reviews, it’s likely they’re trying to bury the bad one and bring back up their average score.
+If a seller gets a bad review then a flurry of positive reviews, it’s possible they’re trying to bury the bad one and bring back up their average score.

 6 Watch out for admitted bias